 The dispute resolution clause will typically provide that the arbitral tribunal looks at the dispute anew, regardless of the existence of a dispute board decision.
 The clause will be silent as to the weight, if any, that should be given to a decision, although the dispute board decision will likely be produced.

 All FIDIC forms of contract contain provisions for dispute boards.
 As a result, much of the case law and guidance on dispute boards concerns the interpretation and application of the FIDIC dispute board provisions.

 The FIDIC 2017 ‘rainbow suite’ editions all provide for standing boards.
-Such boards can provide informal assistance, as they could under the First Edition Red Book, but only if both parties agree.
+These boards can provide informal assistance, as they could under the First Edition Red Book, but only if both parties agree.
 To emphasise the avoidance element, the boards have been renamed dispute avoidance and adjudication boards (DAABs).

-The dispute provisions are to be found in: (1) Clause 21 of the General Conditions; (2) the General Conditions of the DAAB Agreement incorporating the DAAB Procedural Rules; and (3) the DAA Agreement (the member’s agreement) – with (2) and (3) annexed to the General Conditions.
+The dispute provisions are to be found in (1) Clause 21 of the General Conditions, (2) the General Conditions of the DAAB Agreement incorporating the DAAB Procedural Rules and (3) the DAA Agreement (the members’ agreement) – with (2) and (3) annexed to the General Conditions.

 In November 2020, the World Bank officially launched a new mechanism that added a specific role to the DAAB with the aim of reducing the risk of sexual exploitation, abuse and harassment.
 The DAAB will be called on to monitor and decide whether the contractor complies with its contractual obligations in this respect.
 In the event of a negative finding, the contractor may be disqualified from further projects financed by the World Bank for a two-year period.
 This is done through the imposition of ‘particular conditions’ into the contact, which impose a series of obligations on the contractor.

-Particular features of dispute boards under FIDIC Contracts include the following.
+Particular features of dispute boards under FIDIC contracts include the following.